The Activities console enables you to create, organize, and manage the marketing activities of your brands:

 When you create a brand using the Activities console, it also appears in the Offers console where you can create offers for the experiences of your activities.

-In the Navigation console, click or tap Personalization.
-Click or tap Activities.
+In the Navigation console, click Personalization.
+Click Activities.

-In the Activities console, click or tap Create then Create Brand.
+In the Activities console, click Create then Create Brand.

 Type a title for the brand as you want it to appear in the Activities and Offers consoles.
 Optionally, type or select one or more tags to associate with the brand.

-Click or tap Create.
+Click Create.
 Your brand appears in the Activities console.

 Add an activity or edit an existing activity to focus your marketing efforts on specific audiences.
 When you create/edit an activity, you specify the following information: